flenniken/collections/docs/build.md

 command runs the docker container.
 The command prompt shows you're in the build environment in the collections folder.

+The container publishes localhost port 8000 for the website and localhost port 3001 for the admin API that saves collection JSON files.
+Cron, nginx, and the admin API start with the container.

 ~~~
 cd ~/code/collections
 ./runenv r